junxit/us-congress-bills-114/bill.md

 ## § 6.

-Upon adoption of the further amendment or amendments in the House pursuant to section 4(b) of this resolution —
+Upon adoption of the further amendment or amendments in the House pursuant to section 4(b) of this resolution—

 - **(a)** a motion that the House concur in the Senate amendment to the text, as amended, with such further amendment or amendments shall be considered as adopted;
 - **(b)** the Clerk shall engross the action of the House under subsection (a) as a single amendment in the nature of a substitute;